North Kosovo: Rule of law

 Law enforcement and green border checkpoints are carried out by KFOR, EULEX and Kosovo Police.
 According to an International Crisis Group report, covert agents of Serbian police also operate in the area.
 North Mitrovica in particular remains a hot spot for organized crime.

-Sport
+Sports

-Due to Serbian refusal of Kosovo institutions, Serbs in this part of Kosovo act independently in sport.
-For example, the Football First League of North Kosovo is primarily formed of Serbian clubs from four of North Kosovo's municipalities.
+Due to Serbian refusal of Kosovo institutions, Serbs in this part of Kosovo acted independently in sport.
+For example, the Football First League of North Kosovo was primarily formed of Serbian clubs from four of North Kosovo's municipalities.
+Now the clubs like Trepča or FK Mokra Gora do not play anymore in North Kosovo but in Raška or Novi Pazar which was accepted by Zoran Gajić, the Serbian minister of sports.